ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 ## How does [[= product_name_cloud =]] work

-Ibexa's Cloud Hosting Platform is designed to streamline the development and testing processes, allowing you to deliver new features much faster.
+[[= product_name_cloud =]], as a hosting platform, is designed to streamline the development and testing processes, allowing you to deliver new features much faster.
-It ensures that developers spend less time managing databases, queues, search engines, and operating systems and more time to important development activities.
+It ensures that developers dedicate more time to important development activities rather than maintaining databases, queues, search engines, and operating systems.
 It shifts the focus away from fundamental operations and toward improving your digital services with additional features, and functionality.

 ![How does Ibexa Cloud work](ibexa_cloud.png)